AGSR Dog Adoption: What Potential Adopters Need to Know

 After visiting with our dogs, if you are interested in adopting one of our dogs and the rescue believes the dog to be a good fit, we will reserve the pet for you to take the next step in the adoption process.
 When there are multiple potential adopters with approved applications who are all interested in the same dog, then we will make the best choice for that individual dog.
 If you are declined for a particular dog, it is not a judgement of you or your good intentions in adopting, but simply that another applicant is better able to meet that dog's needs as many rescue dogs have special medical needs or have suffered from physical and emotional abuse.

-AGSR charges an adoption fee of $350.
+AGSR charges an adoption fee of $400 unless it is a senior dog, and then the fee is $100.
 This fee includes health care provided before adoption, including all age-appropriate rabies prior to adoption, spay/neuter procedure, microchip, and pre-adoption heath care for dogs over the age of 1 year as needed.
 We expect all adopters to make their own vet appointment within 30 days of adoption.
 For puppies, the fee is the same, but may not include the cost of spaying and neutering depending on their age at the time of adoption.
-All adopters of puppies are required by contract to have their adopted dog spayed or neutered when age appropriate, typically at 5 months of age.
-This adoption fee covers pre-adoption vaccinations and an initial vet checkup, however, the adopter is required to schedule a vet appointment within 3 weeks of adoption.
+All adopters of puppies are required by contract to have their adopted dog spayed or neutered when age appropriate, typically at 12 months of age, but that depends on what their vet recommends.
+This adoption fee covers pre-adoption vaccinations and an initial vet checkup, however, the adopter is recommended to schedule a vet appointment within 3 weeks of adoption.

 Many people ask why the adoption fee is so expensive, but it really is a fraction of the actual cost of rescuing and caring for the dog.
 AGSR is an all-volunteer nonprofit organization that relies on donations and adoption fees to cover rescue operating expenses.
 AGSR needs to pay shelter fees, transport fees, vet fees, spay/neuter fees, microchip fees, veterinary care for untreated illnesses and injuries, costs of medicine and supplements and provide food and shelter.
 We typically spend much more per dog than the amount we charge as our adoption fee.